yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 - Some data types are unsupported.
 For a detailed list, refer to [datatype mappings](../../reference/datatype-mapping-oracle/).
 - For Oracle where sequences are not attached to a column, resume value generation is unsupported.
-- [--parallel-jobs](../../reference/yb-voyager-cli/#parallel-jobs) argument has no effect on live migration.
+- --parallel-jobs argument (specifies the number of tables to be exported in parallel from the source database at a time) has no effect on live migration.

-Refer to [export data](../../reference/yb-voyager-cli/#export-data) for details about the arguments, and [export data status](../../reference/yb-voyager-cli/#export-data-status) to track the status of an export operation.
+Refer to [export data](../../reference/data-migration/export-data/) for details about the arguments, and [export data status](../../reference/data-migration/export-data/#export-data-status) to track the status of an export operation.

 The options passed to the command are similar to the [`yb-voyager export schema`](#export-schema) command.
 To export only a subset of the tables, pass a comma-separated list of table names in the `--table-list` argument.